Computing higher Leray-Serre spectral sequences of towers of fibrations: Preliminaries

 \begin{theorem}[Basic Perturbation Lemma,~\cite{Brown1967}] Let $C_*=(C_n,d_{C_n})_{n \in \Zset}$ and $D_*=(D_n,d_{D_n})_{n \in \Zset}$ be two chain complexes, $\rho=(f,g,h): C_* \rrdc D_*$ a reduction, and $\delta_C$ a perturbation of the differential $d_C$.
 Suppose that the composition $h \delta_C$ satisfies the following \emph{nilpotency condition}: for every $x \in C_*$ there exists a non-negative integer $m=m(x) \in \Nset$ such that $(h \delta_C)^m(x)=0$.
 Then a reduction $\rho'=(f',g',h'): C'_* \rrdc D'_*$ exists, where: \begin{enumerate} \item $C'_*= (C_* , d_{C}+ \delta_C )$ is the perturbed chain complex obtained from $C_*$ by introducing the perturbation $ \delta_C$; \item $D'_*= (D_* , d_{D}+ \delta_D )$ is the perturbed chain complex obtained from $D_*$ by introducing the perturbation $\delta_D \= f {\delta_C} \varphi g = f \psi {\delta_C} g$; \item the maps of the new reduction $\rho'=(f',g',h')$ are given by

 \end{enumerate} with the operators $\varphi$ and $\psi$ given by

 the convergence of these series being guaranteed by the nilpotency condition. \end{theorem}

 Let us devote the rest of this section to effective homology of the twisted product of simplicial sets, which will be particularly relevant in what follows.
-In order to state the definitions and the result correctly, we assume all the chain complexes associated with simplicial sets to be \emph{normalized} (see \cite[Ch.~5]{May67}), which intuitively means that only non-degenerate simplices are considered as generators of the chain groups.
+In order to state the definitions and the result correctly, we henceforth assume all the chain complexes associated with simplicial sets to be \emph{normalized} (see \cite[Ch.~5]{May67}), which intuitively means that only non-degenerate simplices are considered as generators of the chain groups.
+More precisely, for a simplicial set $X$ with the notation $C_*(X)$ we actually mean the quotient $C_*(X) / C_*^{\mathsf{D}}(X)$, where $C_*^{\mathsf{D}}(X)$ is the subcomplex of degenerate elements.
 Let $G\rightarrow E \rightarrow B$ be a fibration given by a twisting operator $\tau: B\rightarrow G$; we want to consider a constructor which produces the total space of the fibration, $E=G \times_\tau B$.
 Let us suppose that $B$ is $1$-reduced and that $G$ and $B$ are objects with effective homology, that is, there exist two equivalences $C_*(G) \lrrdc DG_*$ and $C_*(B) \lrrdc DB_*$, with $DG_*$ and $DB_*$ effective chain complexes.
 Then it is possible to obtain the effective homology of the total space $E$.
 The starting point is the Eilenberg--Zilber reduction, which describes the relation between the chain complex of a Cartesian product of simplicial sets $C_* (G\times B)$ and the tensor product $C_*(G)\otimes C_*(B)$.

 \begin{theorem}[Eilenberg--Zilber,~\cite{Eilenberg1953a}] For any simplicial sets $G$ and $B$ there exists a reduction

 The maps $f,g,h$, which are called respectively the \emph{Alexander-Whitney}, \emph{Eilenberg--MacLane} and \emph{Shih maps}, are defined as follows: